KiSS8/Simon/README.md

 ```

 ## CODE
-Make sure that you've installed python3 and your default terminal settings are set to use python3 (that's common mistake!)
+Make sure that you've installed python3 (command list from installing DHT11 sensor) and your default terminal settings are set to use python3 (that's common mistake!)

 Make a copy of the code or download **hydroponic_plants.py**